Estonia–Russia relations: Human rights

+The Government of Russia, claimed (in 2005) that "there is discrimination against the Russian-speaking minority (not only ethnic Russians but also Russian-speaking Ukrainians, Belarusians and Jews)."
+The Federal Migration Service of Russia has supported a law that would set a language test for anyone planning to work in Russia for more than one year.
+"It is obvious that without knowledge of the Russian language it is impossible to integrate into Russian society," the Russian Migration Service has said.

+With the restoration of Estonian independence in 1991 the Citizenship Law of 1938, based on the principle of jus sanguinis, came into force.
+Consequently, all Soviet immigrants who had moved into Estonian SSR, when Estonia was under Soviet occupation in 1940–1941 and 1944–1991, as well as to their descendants born before 1992 found themselves with neither Estonian nor Russian citizenship.
+Non-citizen parents can request expedited citizenship for their children born after 1992 if they have been residents of Estonia for five years.
+Continuity of citizenship applied automatically to Russophones who were citizens or descendants of citizens of Republic of Estonia prior 1940.

-However, the European Centre for Minority Issues has also criticised what is sees as Estonia's harsh treatment of its Russian population, and has condemned the ostensible lack of legal protection offered to minorities.
-The forum Development and Transition, which is sponsored by the United Nations, published an article in its newsletter in November 2005 where Professor James Hughes argues that Latvia and Estonia employ a "sophisticated and extensive policy regime of discrimination" against their respective Russophone parts of the population.
-However, in that same newsletter Professor Hughes arguments were opposed by former Latvian minister for social integration Dr. Nils Muiznieks who argued his views were simplistic and "similar to what Russian propaganda has been touting in international fora over the last 10 years".
+The European Centre for Minority Issues has also criticised what is sees as Estonia's treatment of its Russian population, and has condemned the ostensible lack of legal protection offered to minorities.
+The forum Development and Transition, which is sponsored by the United Nations, published an article in its newsletter in November 2005 where professor James Hughes argues that Latvia and Estonia employ a "sophisticated and extensive policy regime of discrimination" against their respective Russophone parts of the population.
+However, in that same newsletter Hughes arguments were opposed by former Latvian minister for social integration Nils Muižnieks who argued his views were simplistic and "similar to what Russian propaganda has been touting in international fora over the last 10 years".

 Although the OSCE and other international organizations, such as the Finnish Helsinki Committee, have found the Citizenship Law to be satisfactory, the Russian Government and members of the local ethnic Russian community continued to criticize it as discriminatory, notably for its Estonian language requirements.
 In September 2003, a visiting NATO Parliamentary Assembly delegation concluded that the country had no major problems in treatment of its Russian minority.